fvaleri/strimzi-debugging/sessions/006/README.md

 ^CProcessed a total of 3 messages
 ```

-Finally, we delete the old volumes to reclaim some space, and set the retain policy back to Delete on the new volumes.
+Finally, we delete the old volumes to reclaim some space, and optionally set the retain policy back to Delete on new volumes.

 ```sh
 $ kubectl delete pv $(kubectl get pv | grep Available | awk '{print $1}')